faudio/faudio/doc/Build and install.md

 Fetching the source code
 ----------

+The source code, as well as sources for the documentation and language bindings is stored in the repository `audio-engine.git`.
+Its dependencies are stored in separate repositories which are linked into the main repository as submodules.
+To fetch the source code for the audio engine and its dependencies, perform a recursive clone in Git:

     $ git clone --recursive git@git.doremir.com:/repositories/audio-engine.git
     $ cd audio-engine

 The last command will change your directory to the checked out repository.
 All following commands assume that you are already standing in this directory.

-To update, do:
+To update, you can do:

     $ git pull
     $ git submodule update

-Fetching the dependencies
+Building the dependencies
 ----------

-Usually, the dependencies can simply be fetched from the package server by running `dist get -a`.
-This will download precompiled versions of the dependencies.
-If you definately need to build a dependency, follow the steps below.
+Usually, the dependencies can simply be fetched from the package server by running `dist get --all`.
+This will download a precompiled version of each dependency.
+If you definitely need to build a dependency, follow the steps below.

+### Mac OS X

+Below is a step-by-step instruction for building the dependencies on Mac OS X. We try to build all dependencies as univeral binaries containing static libraries for both the 32-bit (i386) and 64-bit architectures (x86_64).
+In some cases this is not possible, so we have to build 32 and 64-bit versions separately.
+We also try to build everything locally, to avoid differences in machine configurations etc. If you want to install some library to your local machine (i.e. to `/usr/local` or similar), you should do a separate build or use a package manager such as Macports or Homebrew.

-*Note on Mac OS X Lion:* Several of the dependency builds depends on the system SDKs being in `/Developer/SDKs`, which may not be the case in Mac OS 10.7 or later.
-If a build fails, create a symbolic link to the actual location (may vary depending on your OS version) like so:
+*Mac OS X Lion note:* Several of the dependency builds require that the system SDKs reside in `/Developer/SDKs`, which may not be the case in Mac 10.7 or later.
+Before attempting to build you must create a symbolic link to the actual location (which may vary depending on your OS) like so:

     sudo ln -s /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer /

 #### Portaudio

 To build Portaudio on Mac OS X, simply run the configure script and use the generated Makefile.
-You should install it into `external_libraries/portaudio/results` instead of the default path.

     $ cd external_libraries/portaudio
     $ ./configure --prefix=`pwd`/result
     $ make install

+To get all headers, you need to do:

+    $ cp -R include/ result/include/

+Portaudio builds a universal binary containing i386 and x86_84 by default.

 #### Portmidi

     $ cd external_libraries/portmidi
-    $ mkdir build
+    $ mkdir result
-    $ cd build
+    $ cd result

-FIXME
+    $ cmake .. \
+        -DCMAKE_BUILD_TYPE=Release \
+        -DCMAKE_ARCHIVE_OUTPUT_DIRECTORY="" \
+        -DCMAKE_LIBRARY_OUTPUT_DIRECTORY="" \
+        -DCMAKE_RUNTIME_OUTPUT_DIRECTORY="" \
+        -DCMAKE_OSX_ARCHITECTURES="i386;x86_64"
+    $ make

+This builds a universal binary containing i386 and x86_84.

 #### Sndfile